jlewicki/tree_state_machine/README.md

 ```
 ### State machine streams

-In addition to inspecting the results of `sendMessage` to learn about a message was processed, it is also possible to subscribe to several stream properties of `TreeStateMachine`.
+In addition to inspecting the results of `sendMessage` to learn about how a message was processed, it is also possible to subscribe to several stream properties of `TreeStateMachine`:

   * `processedMessages` yields an event for every message that is processed by the tree, whether
     or not the message was handled successfully, and whether or not a transition occurred as a